 - All new vehicles produced after 2002 come equipped with LATCH (Lower Anchors and Tethers for Children), which provides an anchor system that works with special straps provided with the child safety seat.
 This system eliminates the need to use seat belts to secure the seat to the car.

 As for specific installation instructions, you should always refer to the child seat use and instruction manual as well as your vehicle owner’s manual.
 The combination of these two sources will provide the most accurate information for your specific situation.
 If you are still not sure about the installation, the Miami-Dade Police Department has certified car seat technicians available to assist you with proper installation of your child's car seat.
-To schedule an appointment please contact Miami Children’s Hospital at 305-663-6800.
-Miami-Dade Fire Rescue is not authorized to provide this service.Back to Top Page Last Edited: Mon Apr 21, 2014 1:00:29 PM
+To schedule an appointment, please contact the Miami-Dade Police Department Public Information & Education Bureau's Community Education Unit at 305-471-1716.Back to Top Page Last Edited: Tue Aug 7, 2018 10:41:56 AM

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.